Table of Contents

 But you need a game plan!

-The best way to do this (in my experience) is to make a website based about a topic that people are passionate about and feature related products and services.
+The best way to do this (in my experience) is to make a website based on a topic that people are passionate about and feature-related products and services.
 Then rather than trying to convince friends and family to buy something they don’t want or need, you allow people from around the world to discover your site via Google and buy stuff they were looking for anyway.

 What is this - the 1950's selling Tupperware?
 Gimme a break.
 It's 2020.
 If you want to build a business, you NEED to be online or your business will be dead in less than 10 years.

 You can start an affiliate website T O D A Y and promote any products you want from any company.
 Amazon.
 Walmart.
 Apple.
 Digital products.
 Subscription services.
 Groceries.
 There's a LOT to choose from!